ElleDevs22/ElleDevs22/README.md

 - 👋 Hi, I’m @ElleDevs22
-- 👀 I’m interested in learning Web Development
+- 👀 I’m interested in learning to code
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on something fun and bright
 - 📫 How to reach me : elle.webdevcoding@gmail.com